Magic: The Gathering formats: Standard

 The Standard (originally called "Type 2") format was introduced in 1995 and became the flagship format in the constructed deck tournament scene.
 It is also the format most commonly found at Friday Night Magic tournaments, played weekly at many hobby shops.
 A variation of the format called Arena Standard is used for online play through Magic: The Gathering Arena.
 This format generally consists of the most recent standard sets (expansion/core set) releases.
 Sets are included in the standard format for up to three years, with the four oldest sets being removed from the format in the fall "rotation"; thus the number of sets included in the standard format is at its lowest immediately after the rotation and increases as new sets are released until the oldest sets are rotated out again the following fall.
 The previous rule was using three to four recent "Block" releases plus any core sets released between the older set of the block and the first set that would make oldest two blocks rotated out.

-As of June 2025, the current Standard set includes: Dominaria United, The Brothers' War, Phyrexia: All Will Be One, March of the Machine, March of the Machine: the Aftermath, Wilds of Eldraine, The Lost Caverns of Ixalan, Murders at Karlov Manor, Outlaws of Thunder Junction, Bloomburrow, Duskmourn: House of Horror, Foundations, Aetherdrift,Tarkir: Dragonstorm, and Final Fantasy.
+As of April 2026, the current Standard set includes: Wilds of Eldraine, The Lost Caverns of Ixalan, Murders at Karlov Manor, Outlaws of Thunder Junction, Bloomburrow, Duskmourn: House of Horror, Foundations, Aetherdrift, Tarkir: Dragonstorm, Final Fantasy, Edge of Eternities, Marvel's Spider-Man (reskinned as Through the Omenpaths on Digital), Avatar: the Last Airbender, Lorwyn Eclipsed and Teenage Mutant Ninja Turtles.